 - Online shopping (delivery, Click & Collect and drive-through offerings).

 - Mobile checkouts and apps to connect to personal shoppers.

 - New packing alternatives that improve freshness and reduce environmental impact.

 - Technology improvements that speed-up checkout times.

 - In-store experiences such as Zoom Trolley (which allows customers to scan and pack their groceries as they shop).

 - Delivery of innovative store designs such as smaller store formats (Metros), cut-throughs in large stores to compete for quicker shopper missions, and self-service.

-For supply chain, we invested over $100m into our new Landing Drive Distribution Centre to improve the supply of products to our stores.
+For supply chain, we invested over $100m into our new Landing Drive Distribution Centre (LDCC) to improve the supply of products to our stores.
+LDCC is a state-of-the-art distribution centre, encompassing new technologies and automation with a range of innovations from a property, supply chain and technology perspective.
 The Distribution Centre utilises robotics, voice-picking, has a 5 Green Star rating and houses New Zealand’s largest array of solar panels (2,915 solar panels covering about 6,000 sqm) to power the distribution centre.

 Source: Foodstuffs North Island internal data.

 "Most consumers regularly carry out a main shop from one supermarket."